khalido/blog/content/posts/PyConAu2019.md

 **takeaway:** Look at other fields for ideas on how to tackle problems.

-## It's dark and my lights aren't working (an asyncio success story)
+## It's dark and my lights arent working (an asyncio success story)

 > I have invested huge amounts of time in achieving a simple goal – making the lighting in my home “smart”.
 It’s not ground breaking, nor is it practical or cost effective, but it sure was educational, uses a bunch of Python, and the result makes me (and my family) happy. [#](https://2019.pycon-au.org/talks/its-dark-and-my-lights-arent-working-an-asyncio-success-story)